NEFERT

-NEFERT (Neck Flexion Rotation Test) is a medical examination procedure developed in 1999 by German neurootologist Claus-Frenz Claussen.
+The Neck Flexion Rotation Test (NEFERT) is a medical examination procedure developed in 1999 by German neurootologist Claus-Frenz Claussen.

 Use

 The procedure serves for investigating intracorporal movement differences between head and body, especially at the atlanto-axial joint and the lower cervical spine column.
 The method can help diagnosing sprains of the neck, stiff necks, and whiplash.
 According to the National Center for Biotechnology Information within the National Institutes of Health, the procedure is "commonly used in clinical practice to evaluate patients with cervicogenic headache."